Canaan Lands Tether Order for Customized Bitcoin Mining Systems

 AI-generated image: synthetic visual, not an actual depiction of events, people, or locations.

-Canaan Inc. has secured a follow-on order from Tether for customized bitcoin mining hardware, extending a collaboration that signals how large industry players are rethinking mining infrastructure as more flexible, system-level compute platforms.
+Canaan (NASDAQ: CAN) Inc. has secured a follow-on order from Tether for customized bitcoin mining hardware, extending a collaboration that signals how large industry players are rethinking mining infrastructure as more flexible, system-level compute platforms.

 The Singapore-listed Avalon miner manufacturer said Tuesday the order covers high-density hash board modules tailored for Tether’s immersion-cooled mining systems.
 The equipment will be deployed at a Tether-affiliated site in South America, following a proof-of-concept project last year involving Swiss engineering firm ACME Swisstech.
 Details of the purchase order regarding the amount of hashrate are not disclosed.